This page shows you how to boot a C1 server in rescue mode. The rescue mode allows you to debug your server.

 Power on your server.
 In a few seconds, your server will be running in rescue mode.

-Your server is now running and you have to mount the volumes that require debug/rescue actions.
+Your server is now running and you have to connect and mount the volumes that require debug/rescue actions.

 To mount the device manually as /mnt/volume0, run the following commands: